Zermatt in Winter: Best Winter Activities

 The medium-level one is the Täsch run, which you can only access on foot.
 Once you trek up the slope, you’ll be able to speed down 3.6 kilometers of the snow-covered hill for an exhilarating ride.
 This is a great Zermatt winter activity if you want a few thrills.

-Explore the Town of Zermatt
+Town of Zermatt

 While this activity can be done year round, seeing lovely Zermatt under the cover of snow and the bright sun is a worthwhile winter activity.
 Stroll the streets of this Alpine village.
 At this time of year, it is like a winter wonderland.